Ideas for Taking Action

 Using a social determinants of health and health equity framework shows the many factors that impact health outcomes.
 This broader view of what drives health can expand our understanding of health-related issues and possible solutions.

-In the Bay Area Regional Health Inequities Initiative (BARHII) model, the social determinants of health can be shown as upstream causes (social inequities, institutional power, living conditions) that ultimately impact downstream outcomes (risk behaviors, disease and injury, mortality).
+Community priorities often align with the social determinants of health (commonly referred to as the SDoH).
+According to the World Health Organization (WHO), the social determinants of health are the “conditions in which people are born, grow, live, work and age.”
+These circumstances, which are shaped by the distribution of money, power, and resources, are mostly responsible for health inequities.
+Forming a complete picture of the health of a neighborhood requires recognizing: In the Bay Area Regional Health Inequities Initiative (BARHII) model, the social determinants of health can be shown as upstream causes (social inequities, institutional power, living conditions) that ultimately impact downstream outcomes (risk behaviors, disease and injury, mortality).
 The model presents the relationship between structural determinants of health, social determinants of health, health behaviors, and health outcomes.
 Using a model like BARHII can help you identify additional data needs and understand many of the factors that contribute to overall health in a neighborhood.
-For example, the NHP Health Outcome and Care reports provide health system and some sociodemographic data, but data on institutions (e.g. school, non-profits) are not available in the reports.
+For example, the NHP Health Outcomes and Care Reports provide health system and some sociodemographic data, but data on institutions (e.g. school, non-profits) are not available in the reports.
 Depending upon the health priority you are trying to address, you may want to seek out additional data to use in combination with NHP data reports.
-For additional considerations, see the Connecting to Other Data section below.
+For additional considerations, see the Connecting to Other Data section.
+We used the social-ecological model to help us organize our action and intervention lists.
+The social-ecological model shows the complex relationship between an individual's health and the external environment.
+It is important to consider factors at each level of the model when considering the impacts on health and actions to take to improve health.
+The Health Impact Pyramid describes different types of interventions and which level of the pyramid they impact.
+Interventions increase in impact as you go down the pyramid.
+For example, an intervention that addresses socioeconomic factors has greater potential to improve health for larger numbers of people.
+Depending upon the health priority, some interventions and the level of the pyramid they impact may be more effective or appropriate depending on the context.

 Identifying Upstream Factors